 The total time it takes to complete the course usually depends on your previous experience, how much time you have available between work commitments, and the pace you prefer to study at.

-To support you to successfully complete your chosen course you must meet the following entry requirements:
+There are no formal educational entry requirements for this course.
+To support you to successfully complete the qualification you must meet the following entry requirements:

 Aged 18 at the time of enrolment, or turning 18 within 6 months of commencing the course.
 Applicants under the age of 18 must have their enrolment paper work witnessed by a parent or guardian.